lgrammel/storyteller/README.md

 ## Limitations

-- Tested on Chrome Desktop (Mac).
-Other browsers & operating systems (in particular mobile) may not work.
 - No persistent execution with error handling
 - No user accounts / persistent data (only storage of image and audio files)
 - No user authentication / authorization
 - Limited error handling on the client
+- Tested on Chrome Desktop (Mac).
+Other browsers & operating systems may not work.